To learn about the nature of your child's headache, your doctor will likely look to:

 - Physical exam.
 The doctor performs a physical exam, including measuring your child's height, weight, head circumference, blood pressure and pulse, and examining your child's eyes, neck, head, shoulders and spine.

-If your child is otherwise healthy and headache is the only symptom, no further testing usually is needed.
+If your child is otherwise healthy and headaches are the only symptom, no further testing usually is needed.
 In a few cases, however, imaging scans and other evaluations can help pinpoint a diagnosis or rule out other medical conditions that could be causing the headaches.
 These tests may include:

 - Computerized tomography (CT) scan.
 This imaging procedure uses a series of computer-directed X-rays that provide a cross-sectional view of your child's brain.
 This helps doctors diagnose tumors, infections and other medical problems that can cause headaches.